-It’s that time of year when our minds turn to Thanksgiving, holiday parties and, for our little ones, the prospect of receiving gifts.
+It’s that time of year when our minds turn to Thanksgiving, turkey trots, holiday parties and, for our little ones, the prospect of receiving gifts.
 While it’s normal for kids to anticipate getting the latest toy, electronic device or sneakers, this can also be a great time to teach children about the joys of giving back.
+There are tons of benefits that come with taking the kids to volunteer.

 Michele Borba, Ed.D, author of UnSelfie: Why Empathetic Kids Succeed in Our All- About-Me World, says that volunteering with your kids should be something you should strive to do with your child throughout the year, not just during the holidays.
 “Giving actually helps a child be happy more than getting,” Borba says.
 “It’s a wonderful way to reduce stress.
 When a child sees someone suffering he becomes more empathetic.
 And it’s a confidence builder—he realizes, ‘I can do something.’”